Becoming a Spiritual Gardener

 With these steps, the gardener fulfills his or her job, calling the creative process into existence, making it possible for it to take place.
 But it is not the gardener who possesses the ability to make a tree or a fruit or a flower out of a seed.
 If the gardener wants a certain plant, the proper seed must be sown, but it is not up to him or her to accomplish the growth.

 There is nothing in the world the gardener can do to actually make the seed develop into the plant.
-A creative process is at work that requires the gardener’s cooperation.
+A creative process is at work that requires the gardener’s cooperation for coming to life.
 There are certain conditions the gardener alone can fulfill.
 But then nature must do its job.

 We often wish for a specific result, but what we sow is the seed for the very opposite result.
 This causes distrust of life.
-Seeing how you bring forth exactly what was sown – even the negative results – must strengthen your confidence in the principle of the creative process.
+Seeing how we bring forth exactly what was sown – even the negative results – must strengthen our confidence in the principle of the creative process.